Dear Marquette community,

 To that end, undergraduate courses will begin on Wednesday, Aug.
-26, 2020, and in-person instruction will conclude on Tuesday, Nov.
+26, 2020, and instruction will conclude on Tuesday, Nov.
 24, 2020.
 Students then will have the opportunity to move out for the semester prior to the Thanksgiving holiday.
 This calendar change prompts a necessary adjustment to final exams as well and requires that we administer them remotely from December 2 to 9, 2020.
 More information about best practices for delivering online exams will be forthcoming.

 Graduate School and Graduate School of Management courses will follow a similar pattern; however, most begin a few days earlier on Monday, Aug.
 24, 2020.

 An earlier end to the fall 2020 term will allow Marquette’s J-Session to be six weeks rather than the usual four.
 The session will begin Monday, Dec.
 14, 2020, and continue through Saturday, Jan.
 23, 2021.
 All courses will be delivered online.

 Spring 2021 term

 To maximize the amount of time students are away from campus and out of residence halls, spring 2021 undergraduate courses will begin a week later than usual on Monday, Jan.
 25, 2021, and conclude on Saturday, May 8, 2021.
 Final exams will be administered in person, May 10 to 15, 2021.
 Graduate School and Graduate School of Management courses will follow a similar schedule.